Easy to Fix Meals for Two

 Pattycakes and I teamed up April 2016 for 30 days of slow cooker meals (kitchenhospitality.com) and 30 days of bean recipes (Pattycakespantry.com).
-We decided to do this again for this month, April 2017.
-Pattycakes is doing 30 days of canned meals, and I’m doing the meals for two.
+We decided to do this again for April 2017.
+See Pattycakes 30 days of canned meals (I chose meals for two).

 The plan was to announce it by the first of the month.
 An unexpected dilemma, however, hindered me from accomplishing that task – technical computer and Internet difficulties.
 Finally, I figured out what the problem was and fixed it.

 Kitchenhospitality.com is featuring meals for two during this month.
 If you have missed the previous fourteen days of recipes, be sure to look at what has already been posted this month.
 One day was skipped (due to that crazy WiFi/Internet/Computer problem) that I will make up by posting two recipes one day this month.